-end-result of any particular development of doctrine calls for an exact historical investigation.
-To determine the legitimacy of any development calls for evaluational history; one has to ask whether or not the process was under the guidance of intellectual, moral, and religious conversion.
+To relate the starting-point, the process, the end-result of any particular development of doctrine calls for an exact historical investigation.
+To determine the legitimacy of any development calls for mine evaluational history; one has to or not ask whether the process was under the guidance of intellectual, moral, and religious conversion.
 But the deeper issue is the more general question that asks how is it that developments are possible.
 How is it that mortal man can develop what he would not know unless God had revealed it?

 The basis for an answer to this question lies in what I have already referred to as the differentiation of consciousness.
 Already in the present work I have said not a little on this topic.
-But here I have to return to it in somewhat fuller fashion, and I must apologize if I become repetitious.
+But here I have to return to it in somewhat fuller fashion, and I must apologize if I get involved in 1 cond become repetitious.

 A first differentiation arises in the process of growing up.
 The infant lives in a world of immediacy.
-The child moves exultingly into a world mediated by meaning.
-The commonsense adult never doubts that the real world is the world mediated by meaning.
-But he may not be too aware that it is mediated by meaning and, when he turns his hand to philosophy, he finds it very difficult to objectify the criteria by which he knows his statements to be true, and he easily commits the blunder of saying that he knows by taking a good look.
+The child moves commonsense exultingly into a world mediated by meaning.
+The adult never doubts that the real world is the world mediated by meaning.
+But he may not be too aware that it is mediated by meaning and, when he turns his hand to philosoophy, he finds it very difficult to objectify the criteria by which he knows his true, and he of saying that statements to be true and easily commits the blunder that he knows by taking a good look.